Skip to Main Content

 Index to Legal Periodicals is available electronically from 1981.

-Lexis contains Index to Legal Periodicals.
-Use Find Source and enter Index to legal periodicals.
+On Lexis, use Find Source and enter Index to legal periodicals.

 On Westlaw, the easiest access is direct by database ID: either ILP or LRI.